PD Operads and Explicit Partition Lie Algebras: Chain models for PD operads

 \subsection{Chain models for pro-coherent modules}

-Throughout this section, we fix a discrete coherent ring $R$, a finite group $G$ and a full subcategory $\mc{F}\subseteq \Orb_G$ of the orbit category.
+Throughout this section, we fix a discrete (commutative) ring $R$, a finite group $G$ and a full subcategory $\mc{F}\subseteq \Orb_G$ of the orbit category.
 We will only make use of the extreme cases where $\mc{F}$ contains only the trivial subgroup (later in this section) and where $\mc{F}=\Orb_G$ (in Section \ref{sec:simp-cosimp point-set models}). \begin{definition} A $G$-set is said to be $\mc{F}$-\emph{admissible}, or briefly admissible, if each orbit is contained in $\mc{F}$, and a subgroup $H<G$ is said to be admissible if $G/H$ is an admissible orbit.
 If $R$ is a ring, then an $R$-linear $G$-representation $V$ is said to be a (\emph{finite}) \emph{$\mc{F}$-admissible representation} if $V\cong R[S]$ is the $R$-linearisation of an (finite) $\mc{F}$-admissible $G$-set.
-We will denote by $R[\mc{F}]$ the full subcategory of the category of (discrete) $R$-linear $G$-representations spanned by the finite $\mc{F}$-admissible representations. \end{definition} Similar to \Cref{ex:derived reps}, $R[\mc{F}]$ is a (discrete) coherent additive category.
-The formalism of Section \ref{sec:pro-coh} gives rise to a fully faithful functor of $\infty$-categories
+We will denote by $R[\mc{F}]$ the full subcategory of the category of (discrete) $R$-linear $G$-representations spanned by the finite $\mc{F}$-admissible representations. \end{definition} Similar to \Cref{ex:derived reps}, $R[\mc{F}]$ is an additive category, which is coherent when $R$ is a coherent ring.
+By the formalism of Section \ref{sec:pro-coh}, we therefore obtain an $\infty$-category $\Mod_{R[\mc{F}]}$ of $R[\mc{F}]$-modules, as well as a fully faithful functor of $\infty$-categories in the situation where $R$ is coherent

 We will give model-categorical presentations of these $\infty$-categories in terms of chain complexes. \begin{notation} We denote the category of chain complexes of (discrete) $R[G]$-modules by $\Ch_{R[G]}$.
 This category is naturally enriched and tensored over the category $\Ch_R$ of chain complexes of $R$-modules.
 We will write $\Hom_{R[G]}(X, Y)$ for the mapping complex.
 If $X$ is a chain complex, denote the $n$-fold suspension by $X[n]$ and the cone of the $n$-fold suspension by $X[n, n+1]$. \end{notation} \begin{definition} A complex $P$ of $R[G]$-modules is said to be \emph{$\mc{F}$-quasifree} if it is given in each degree by an $\mc{F}$-admissible $G$-representation.
 It is \emph{$\mc{F}$-quasiprojective} if it is the retract of an $\mc{F}$-quasifree complex of $R[G]$-modules.